zglue/zglue_doc/zDK_USB_Storage_Guide.md

 ## Summary

 zDK usb storage is based on 8MB MX25R QSPI flash( 4kB block size).
-Now the feature included:
+Now the feature includes:

-1. internal FAT filesystem;
+1. internal zDK FAT filesystem;
-2. created filesystem by Host;
+2.  filesystem created by Host such as a PC;

-This feature can be used as context exchange between Host and zDevKit.
+Feature 2 can be used as content exchange between Host and devices running on zGlue SDK.